 Following up on a previous post, How to Remove a web.config Modification Using PowerShell, in this post, we’ll demonstrate the opposite challenge: How do I add something to the web.config using PowerShell?

 Many Bamboo products implement Telerik controls and install a specific version of Telerik.Web.UI assembly to the SharePoint farm.
-If the farm already has a different version of Telerik.Web.UI assembly, this will cause a conflict.
+If the farm already has a different version of Telerik.Web.UI assembly will cause a conflict.
 To resolve this problem, we need to add an assembly binding to the web.config to specify which version to use.
 However, adding the text manually is not recommended because it is not synced across the servers in the farm and will be lost if the SPWebConfigModification class is called (since that manual change is not saved in the SPWebConfigModification collection).
 This is where PowerShell comes in.

 In this example, I’ll assume the Telerik.Web.UI version that Bamboo products install is 2011.2.915.35 and the version already installed in the farm is 2012.3.1016.35.

-We need to add the following assembly binding to the Web application web.config to resolve conflict problem:
+We need to add the following assembly binding to the Web application web.config to resolve the conflict problem:

 First, open the SharePoint 2010 Management Shell.
 From the Start menu, select All Programs > Microsoft SharePoint 2010 Products > SharePoint 2010 Management Shell: